Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Complimentary breakfast buffets.
 Fruity drinks with umbrellas.
 Lying on the beach doing nothing.
 These are the hallmarks of a great summer vacation, but they can also be the signs of an unhealthy one.

-“Vacations are a necessary break from your routine,” says Christina Kuo, MD, an internal medicine physician on the medical staff at Baylor Regional Medical Center at Plano.
+“Vacations are a necessary break from your routine,” says Christina Kuo, MD, an internal medicine physician on the medical staff at Baylor Scott & White Medical Center - Plano.
 “But your body needs you to stick with some sort of fitness and diet plan.”

 1. Go easy on breakfast.
 “It’s easy to want to get the most out of a complimentary breakfast buffet,” Dr. Kuo says.
 “But this often leads to overeating—and eating things like bacon and high-fat pastries.”
 Opt instead for a moderate amount of food and stick with whole-grain cereals, nonfat milk, fruit and eggs (skip the cheese), she advises.